Depending on your age at the time of settlement, you may elect one or more of the available settlement options for your pension plan holdings.

 Members contemplating receiving a retirement income may generally do so by purchasing either an annuity or transferring their pension holdings into a Life Income Fund (LIF).

 When you buy an annuity, you exchange a lump sum of money for a lifetime income.
 Various optional forms of life annuity allow you to provide continuing payments after your death to a spouse or other beneficiary.
 Annuities can be purchased from life insurance companies.

 You will find below a table which outlines the monthly payment offered by life insurance companies for single-life annuities (with no guarantee period) based on premiums of $75,000, $100,000, $250,000 and $500,000 of registered funds.
 Annuity Issuer Ratings provides the credit ratings on the life insurance companies noted below.
-These tables are updated monthly and are provided for illustration purposes only and are subject to change without notice.
-While every effort has been made to ensure the accuracy of the information provided, the McGill University Pension Administration Committee as well as the University are not responsible or any errors or omissions or for the results obtained from the use of such information.
+These tables are updated monthly, are provided for illustration purposes only, and are subject to change without notice.
+While every effort has been made to ensure the accuracy of the information provided, the McGill University Pension Administration Committee and the University are not responsible or any errors or omissions, or for the results obtained from the use of such information.
 Members are cautioned to seek professional advice from a qualified independent advisor or financial planner.